HL7/FHIRPath/input/pages/index.md

 #### is _type specifier_

 If the left operand is a collection with a single item and the second operand is a type identifier, this operator returns `true` if the type of the left operand is the type specified in the second operand, or a subclass thereof.
 If the input value is not of the type, this operator returns `false`.
 If the identifier cannot be resolved to a valid type identifier, the evaluator will throw an error.
 If the input collections contains more than one item, the evaluator will throw an error.
-In all other cases this operator returns the empty collection.
+In all other cases this operator returns `false`.

 A _type specifier_ is an identifier that must resolve to the name of a type in a model.
 Type specifiers can have qualifiers, e.g. `FHIR.Patient`, where the qualifier is the name of the model.